WHO PAYS MEDICAL BILLS AFTER A CAR ACCIDENT IN FLORIDA?

 Florida drivers are required to carry a special type of insurance called Personal Injury Protection Insurance.(PIP).
 If you have a vehicle you have to have PIP insurance.

-PIP insurance covers medical bills for any personal injured in an auto accident.it does not matter if you were the victim or the bad driver.
+PIP insurance covers medical bills after a car accident for any person injured in an auto accident.it does not matter if you were the victim or the bad driver.
 PIP is no-fault medical bill coverage.

 How Much: The standard minimum for PIP insurances to cover 80% of bills up to $10,000.00.